CircuitVerse/Interactive-Book/docs/Latches/d_latch.md

 In this module, you implemented various Latches by providing the cross coupling between NOR gates.
 Similarly, you can implement these Latches using NAND gates.

-<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/4276" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>
+<iframe width="100%" height="400px" src="https://circuitverse.org/simulator/embed/4276" id="d_latch_01" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>